Treatment for Psychoses at CHMC in Dubai

 The approach depends on the cause of the psychosis.
 For secondary psychosis, the focus is on treating the underlying condition, such as surgery for a tumor or correcting metabolic disorders.
 We tailor therapy to the patient’s needs.
 A strong therapeutic relationship is the foundation of any treatment.
 Alongside antipsychotic medication, psychotherapy plays an important role.

-Treatment with Antipsychotic Medications
+Treatment with Antipsychotics

 Antipsychotic medications can treat psychotic symptoms regardless of their cause.
 Antipsychotics usually improve the course and prognosis of the illness.
 They alleviate or even eliminate symptoms such as delusions and hallucinations, often bringing rapid improvement.

 The duration of treatment varies for each individual and depends on the root causes.
 In such cases as schizophrenia, treatment lasts several years.
 For recurring episodes, lifelong medication may be necessary.
+The choice of medication depends on individual needs, weighing benefits and risks.
+Patients often worry about becoming dependent on these drugs, but antipsychotics do not cause addiction.

-Psychotherapeutic Treatment Options
+Psychotherapeutic Treatment Options for Psychoses

 Supportive psychotherapy and cognitive therapy are helpful even during acute phases.
-They aid in managing the illness and improve outcomes.
+They aid in managing the illness and improving outcomes.
 Therapy focuses on reducing overstimulation, addressing fears and insecurity, and helping patients understand their condition.
 Cognitive training programs have proven effective in improving work rehabilitation for schizophrenia.
 Participation in psychoeducation and self-support groups can also improve treatment outcomes.

 FAQ’s about Psychosis